 Atlatls are ancient tools used to hunt mega fauna.
 The atlatl was a result of early humans realizing that throwing a spear by hand was not effective, so they designed a tool.
 This program is designed for outside only and could easily be a field trip activity.
-Test your skills at spear throwing.
+Test your skills with atlatl.